sei-international/LEAPMacro.jl/docs/src/demand-led-growth.md

 ```

 # [About demand-led growth](@id demand-led-growth)
-Macro is a demand-led growth model.[^1] In such models, the growth rate of the economy is _endogenous_.
+Macro is a demand-led growth model[^1] built along structuralist lines[^2].
+In such models, the growth rate of the economy is _endogenous_.
 That is, it is determined by the model's own dynamics.
 Firms are assumed to invest in new productive capacity because they anticipate future demand.
 They base their assessment on past growth, profitability, and the utilization rate of their current capacity.
 Once they decide to buy new machinery, equipment, and buildings -- that is, new capital -- those purchases add to total demand.

 In demand-led growth models, capacity utilization is a key adjusting variable.
 If firms' expectations are not met, then their capacity utilization will be either below or above what they anticipated.
 If demand is high and they are already producing at capacity, then they will be unable to satisfy all of the demand, and imports may rise.